 The children complete an extended piece of writing titled 'All My Own Work'.
-This is completed at the end of each half term into the children's personal AMOW books.
-Below is the allocated genre list that must be completed by the end of the academic year.
-The genres listed must be completed in chronological order for the relevant half termly AMOW assessment points only.
+This is completed at the end of each Jane Considine unit as listed above.
+The children will independently produce a piece of writing linked to the same genre of the unit covered within English lessons, however with a different stimulus/context.
 In addition to this, staff assess one additional piece of extended writing each half term, these are completed in the pupil's English book and learning journey.